mqasimsqat005/Idriss/README.md

 updating with 2nd by MQ
 ## Shahriar
 3rd change being updated by MuhammadQ
-4th change to verify by MuhammadQ
+4th change to verify by Muhamma
-Game Mehtab
+Game mehtab